 Newspapers and magazines

-Newspapers and magazines may be purchased from espresso@thewesley in the hospital foyer or from the ward volunteer’s trolley each day.
+Newspapers and magazines may also be purchased from espresso@thewesley in the hospital foyer or from the ward volunteer’s trolley each day.
 Newspapers may also be purchased in the Gown and Glove Restaurant on Level 1.

 The Wesley Hospital Auxiliary trolley service